Slicer/Slicer/Docs/user_guide/modules/volumes.md

 - In the Volume Information section set the correct Image Spacing and Image Origin values
 - Most modules require grayscale image as input.
 The loaded color image can be converted to a grayscale image by using the `Vector to scalar volume` module

-These steps are also demonstrated in this video: https://youtu.be/BcnpzYE8VO8
+These steps are also demonstrated in [this video](https://youtu.be/BcnpzYE8VO8).

 Note: Consumer file formats, such as jpg, png, and tiff are not well suited for 3D medical image storage due to the following serious limitations:
 - Storage is often limited to bit depth of 8 bits per channel: this causes significant data loss, especially for CT images.